Real96/Seed_Raid_Bot/README.md

 # Seed_Raid_Bot
- A python script useful to softreset Pokémon SwSh Raids
+ A python script useful to softreset Pokémon SwSh Raids.
+It will read Den Seed from Switch RAM and search the spread you're looking for!

 # Warning
  I won't be liable if your Switch get damaged or banned.
 Use at your own risk.